Ichikowitz Family Foundation and African Pangolin Working Group Join Forces to Fight the Poaching of World’s Most Illicitly Trafficked Mammal

 Pangolin scales are comprised of nothing more than keratin, a protein that makes up fingernails, hair, horns, claws, and hooves, with no scientifically-proven medicinal value.
 Nonetheless, demand for their scales persists and is often supplied through illegal trafficking by organized, militarized cabals.

 The Foundation has further deemed the occasion an important moment to raise greater awareness to the ongoing plight and what portends to be the ‘silent extinction’ of the most trafficked mammal on the planet, if not met with action.

-The pangolin is sadly recognized as the most trafficked animal in the world; conservationists have suggested that well over 1 million pangolins have been poached since the year 2000, with ever-growing statistics made available on what is the continued illegal trafficking of pangolins and their scales to meet demand from Asian markets.
+In 2020, it has been purported that one pangolin is poached from the wild every five minutes.
+Conservationists have gone on to suggest that well over 1 million pangolins have been poached since the year 2000, with ever-growing statistics being made available on what is the continued illegal trafficking of pangolins and their scales to meet black-market demand.

 Despite a 2016 agreement having been signed by over 180 governments to seek to end the legal trade of pangolins, cumulative trade in the illicit trafficking of African pangolin scales has grown year on year, with the practice having advanced to reach worldwide magnitude.
 97 tons of pangolin scales representing in excess of 150,000 pangolins was intercepted leaving Africa in 2019.
 In April of 2019 alone, authorities in Singapore seized 25.6 tons of pangolin scales, carrying an estimated worth of $76.5 million.
 In December, a shipment of 50,000 pangolins from Africa was intercepted and the animals confiscated from traffickers in China.